 We are committed to becoming more sustainable as an organisation.
+In 2019 the councils declared Climate Emergency and committed to work towards becoming carbon neutral by 2030.
 All staff are encouraged to consider how they can reduce their impact on the environment through their service delivery and personal actions.
 Here are some examples of action we are taking: